 Here are a few tips on how to give a UI tour of your app to increase app engagement and user retention.

 As mentioned earlier, try to keep the UI tour of your mobile app to a minimum.
 A longer app UI tutorial will cause a reverse result by driving your users away.
 You can’t expect users to remember all the functions that you bombard about your app’s usability.

 For the basic app tutorial, Slack uses just 3 screens.

 Use Tooltips and Hotspots

 Your users favor images and demos rather than long texts.
 So, don’t tell, show them.
-Use tooltips and hotspots for the UI tour of your app can be a potential solution to your question of how to increase app engagement and user retention.
+Using tooltips and hotspots for the UI tour of your app can be a potential solution to your question about how to increase app engagement and user retention.

 Trying dividing the entire tour into a bunch of small tutorials rather than one long video/demo.
 This will ensure that you are not front-loading your app with a lot of information about your app and, at the same time, educating your users about how your app functions.

 Add Home Screen Quick Actions

 Not many apps are using this feature to increase app engagement and user retention.
 As such, Home Screen Quick Actions can be one of the key mobile app user retention strategies when done right.